wajihawaseem05/fuzzy-employer-matching/README.md

 ![Similarity score distribution](assets/similarity_score_distribution.png)

-Valid and invalid matches separate into two distinct clusters rather than overlapping — there's a real gap in the low-90s to high-80s range where genuine matches (different punctuation, abbreviated words, minor misspellings) end and coincidental name overlaps begin.
+Valid and invalid matches separate into two distinct clusters rather than overlapping.
+There's a real gap in the low-90s to high-80s range where genuine matches (different punctuation, abbreviated words, minor misspellings) end and coincidental name overlaps begin.

 ![Threshold sensitivity](assets/threshold_sensitivity.png)

-The match count is fairly flat through the high 80s/low 90s and only starts dropping sharply past the mid-90s — meaning the threshold isn't sitting on a knife's edge where a small change in cutoff would swing the results dramatically.
+The match count is fairly flat through the high 80s/low 90s and only starts dropping sharply past the mid-90s, meaning the threshold isn't sitting on a knife's edge where a small change in cutoff would swing the results dramatically.
 That stability is what makes 90 a defensible choice rather than an arbitrary one.